Or the general definition is:

 Conservation of Energy in Nuclear Reactions

-In analyzing nuclear reactions, we have to apply the general law of conservation of mass-energy.
-According to this law mass and energy are equivalent and convertible one into the other.
+In analyzing nuclear reactions, we have to apply the general law of conservation of mass energy.
+According to this law, mass and energy are equivalent and convertible one into the other.
 It is one of the striking results of Einstein’s theory of relativity.
-This equivalence of the mass and energy is described by Einstein’s famous formula E = mc2.
+This equivalence of mass and energy is described by Einstein’s famous formula E = mc2.

-The nuclear binding energies are enormous, they are of the order of a million times greater than the electron binding energies of atoms.
+The nuclear binding energies are enormous, and they are a million times greater than the electron binding energies of atoms.

-Consider a typical reaction, in which the projectile a and the target A gives place to two products, B and b.
-This can also be expressed in the notation that we used so far, a + A → B + b, or even in a more compact notation, A(a,b)B.
+Consider a typical reaction in which the projectile a and target A place to two products, B and b.
+This can also be expressed in the notation we have used so far, a + A → B + b, or even in a more compact notation, A(a,b)B.